 5. RAM and Storage

 The Galaxy S23 Ultra shall offer 8GB RAM on the base model and 12GB on the highest-end model.
 On the contrary, the iPhone 14 Pro Max only has 6GB RAM across all models.
-However, both smartphones shall perform very well in multitasking and day-to-day usage.
+However, both smartphones perform very well in multitasking and day-to-day usage.

 Both smartphones offer 128GB, 256GB, 512GB, and 1TB storage variants.
 Neither of these smartphones has support for a microSD card.